AdaHOP: Fast and Accurate Low-Precision Training via Outlier-Pattern-Aware Rotation: Detailed Experimental Settings

-We evaluate AdaHOP on four LLM architectures of varying scales: Llama3.2-1B, Llama3.2-3B, Instella-3B, and Llama3.1-8B.
-All models are trained on the C4 (Colossal Clean Crawled Corpus) dataset \cite{C4} with 4096 tokens and a batch size of 64.
+\textbf{\Cref{sec:experiments}.} We evaluate AdaHOP on five LLM architectures of varying scales: Llama3.2-1B, Llama3.2-3B, Instella-3B, Qwen3-4B and Llama3.1-8B.
+All models are trained on the C4 (Colossal Clean Crawled Corpus) dataset \cite{C4} with a sequence length of 4{,}096 tokens, local batch size of 8 and global batch size of 128.
 We compare AdaHOP against five baseline methods: BF16 full-precision training, which serves as an upper bound on quality; naive MXFP4 quantization without any outlier suppression; MXFP4+Hadamard, which applies uniform IHT to all layers; Tseng et al. \cite{Albert}, a recent MXFP4 training method; and HALO \cite{HALO}, which applies OHT to gradient computation paths.
 We report training loss, zero-shot accuracy on downstream benchmarks (PIQA \cite{PIQA}, HellaSwag \cite{HellaSwag}, ARC-Easy \cite{ARC}, LAMBADA \cite{LAMBADA}), memory consumption, and training throughput.

 All models are trained using the AdamW optimizer~\cite{AdamW} with a learning rate of $4 \times 10^{-4}$ and an epsilon of $10^{-8}$, following a linear warmup schedule over 200 steps.
-Training is conducted with a global batch size of 128 and a sequence length of 4{,}096 tokens.
-Following the Chinchilla optimal scaling law~\cite{Chinchilla}, the number of training tokens is scaled with model size: Llama3.2-1B is trained on 40B tokens, Llama3.2-3B and Instella-3B on 60B tokens each, and Llama3.1-8B on 160B tokens.
+Following the Chinchilla optimal scaling law~\cite{Chinchilla}, the number of training tokens is scaled with model size: Llama3.2-1B is trained on 40B tokens, Llama3.2-3B on 60B tokens, Qwen3-4B on 80B tokens, and Llama3.1-8B on 160B tokens.
+For Instella-3B, training tokens are 40B due to a time limitation.
 Gradient norms are clipped to a maximum of 1.0 throughout training.